ahShimul/ahShimul/README.md

 - 🔭 I’m currently working on a [Mediability][website]!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with my team members
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Contribute more to my company and learn new things
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to sing and play guitar

 ### Connect with me: